From 10:00 AM to 5:00 PM – Retrieval of jersey and drop-off of materials

-The competitors must confirm their presence at the race the day beforehand between 10:00 PM and 4:30 PM directly at Nautic Paris Boat Show, which will take place at the Parc des Expositions at the Porte de Versailles, Paris (15th arrondissement).
+The competitors must confirm their presence at the race the day beforehand between 10:00 AM and 4:30 PM directly at Nautic Paris Boat Show, which will take place at the Parc des Expositions at the Porte de Versailles, Paris (15th arrondissement).
 See the practical guide of the race.

 In addition, the participants will be able to leave their boards so that the organization can load all the SUPs into the trucks.
 Stickers will be provided to the participants so that they can easily identify their equipment.